nus-cs2030/1920-s2/contents/textbook/lecture08/Streams/pipelineAndLaziness.md

 sum is 60
 ```
 The output showing the filter and map interleaving with each other shows that the whole pipeline of intermediate operation is applied
-to each element at a time, as we would expect from the laziness of streams causing our evaluation process to go upstream and downstream
+to one element at a time, as we would expect from the laziness of streams causing our evaluation process to go upstream and downstream
-for each element.
-For contrast. if we were to use a List for the same program, the program would first filter the entire list, and then
+for each element and only generating the element and applying the operations as we need.
+For contrast, if we were to use a List for the
-map the entire list, as opposed to applying the whole pipeline to one element at a time.
+same program, the program would first filter the entire list, and then map the entire list, as opposed to applying the whole pipeline to
+one element at a time.

 ## Advantages of Laziness
 We can create incomplete stream pipelines with only intermediate operations and pass it around our program to be to continue adding more
 intermediate operations or to be consumed at a later time.
 <br>
 <br>
 In addition, since data elements are only generated and consumed when needed, we can create infinite streams.
+This is useful when we
+want to do things where we don't know how many elements we need in our data structure.
+For example, we can write a program to find the
+first 100 prime numbers.
+If we were to use a list, we would not know how big our initial list needs to be.
+Using streams, we can simply
+create an infinite stream, filter with a predicate to look for prime numbers and set a limit on the number of elements we want in the
+stream.